For a glass of wine with... Fabian Reinhardt, Zunftwirt.

 A year and a half ago, in January 2023, you took over the Zunfthaus.
 How were the first few days?
 Were there any special moments or surprises?

-"The first few days were extremely exciting, but also challenging.
-I had to get to know the company as quickly as possible and ensure that everything continued to run smoothly.
-There was a lot to discover, find out, get to know... fortunately, my predecessor Sepp Wimmer accompanied me throughout January and ensured a smooth handover.
-Following in the footsteps of such a present and successful host naturally came with high expectations - especially as a relatively young guild landlord.
-However, it quickly became apparent that the team was very well-rehearsed in all areas, whether in the kitchen, service or in the background.
-Everyone knew their tasks and carried them out as usual from day one, even under new management.
-That made my start much easier and I also enjoyed it."
+"The first few days were incredibly exciting, but also challenging.
+I had to get to know the business as quickly as possible and ensure that everything continued to run smoothly.
+There was a lot to discover, to find out, to get to know... luckily my predecessor, Sepp Wimmer, was with me throughout January and ensured a smooth handover.
+Following in the footsteps of such a present and successful host naturally also came with high expectations - especially as a relatively young guild innkeeper.
+However, it quickly became apparent that the team was very well-coordinated in all areas, whether in the kitchen, service or in the background.
+Everyone knew their tasks and carried them out as usual, even under new management, from day one.
+That made my start much easier and also gave me enormous pleasure."

 Every landlord brings their own style.
 What personal touches have you added to the Zunfthaus?